Reconciliation Stories Project

 Pour d’autres réflexions sur le Traité No 6 et le Jour anniversaire du traité au 21e siècle par Anthony Blair Dreaver Johnston de la première nation Mistawasis, veuillez cliquer ci-bas.

 by ‘Ćumqwa:tun’ (Lawrence) Mitchell, Graham Sakaki, et al.

 ‘Ćumqwa:tun’ (Lawrence) Mitchell, Graham Sakaki, et al., auteurs

 by Erinn Linn McMullan

 Videos | Vidéos

 See some of the videos that bring the above reflection papers to life.
-More videos are in the final stages of production and will be launched in this spring.
+More videos are in the final stages of production and will be launched this summer.